donutdaniel/bot/README.md

-# Storybot
+# botbot

-### parsing: story.txt has to be be in this specific format
+### parsing: txt has to be be in this specific format
-see story.txt for example
+see /structure_files for example

 Necessary .env vars: